grensen/custom_connect/readme.md

 As always with neural networks, in the end there are more questions than answers.
 Are custom networks also neural networks?
 When it comes to using techniques like dropout or batch normalization or optimizers like RMSprop or Adam.
 Then yes.
 But if you expect the same results as with a neural network, then no!

 It was a very cool experience to see what is already in this basic implementation and how well it works.
-But now it's hard for me to say anything with certainty after all the testing.
+But now it's hard for me to say anything with absolute certainty after all the testing.
 Except that there is still a lot of room for improvement.

 ##